 Read the Full Review

-Thank you to everyone who spoke at and attended ‘The Unusual Suspects: Rare diseases in everyday medicine’.
-M4RD will be back at the Royal Society of Medicine on 10th February 2021.
+Thank you to everyone who spoke at and attended ‘The Unusual Suspects: Rare disease in everyday medicine’.
+M4RD will be back at the Royal Society of Medicine in February 2022.

-You can read Aaron and Claire’s full report from the event below.
+You can read emotive’s full report from the event below.